 Two specific virus clearance steps plus additional process steps

-AlphaNine SD has two specific virus clearance steps (Solvent Detergent and Nanofiltration) that act against both enveloped and non-enveloped viruses.
+AlphaNine SD has two specific virus clearance steps (Solvent Detergent and Nanofiltration) with the capacity to act against both enveloped and non-enveloped viruses.
 These two steps plus additional process steps (such as dual-affinity chromatography) contribute to virus safety.

 Grifols has investigated the manufacturing process or AlphaNine SD for the capacity to decrease infectivity of prions, such as the Creutzfeld-Jakob Disease (CJD) or variant CJD agents.
 These studies provide reasonable assurance that low levels of CJD or vCJD, if present in the starting material, would be removed.1,2

 Proven safety profile